zachcarlson/ASLImageRecognition/README.md

 python .\step06_training.py CNN VisLayers

 #runs CNN with hyperparameter loops.
 Uses epochs=10, kernel_sizes=[[5,3],[4,4]], dropouts=[.2,.25], strides=[5,3]
 # NOTE: this command requires a lot of RAM memory.
-Edit the parameter options on line 396 and 397 to reduce space required
+Edit the parameter options on lines 397-398 to reduce space required.
 python .\step06_training.py CNN HPLoop
 ```
 13. **Copy Images for Transfer CNN.**  Transfer CNN requires images for training, testing, and validation are in different folders.
 Running the following command will reconfigure image organization: